 Kubernetes’s fluid landscape, with containers constantly being created and destroyed, makes traditional data protection methods less effective.
 The rapid pace of change demands backup solutions that can adapt just as quickly to avoid data loss.

-- Stateful Applications: Managing data across sessions involves intricate handling of PVs PVCs, which can be challenging in a system where pods and nodes are frequently changing.
+- Stateful applications: Managing data across sessions involves intricate handling of PVs and PVCs, which can be challenging in a system where Pods and nodes are frequently changing.

 Maintaining data consistency across distributed replicas in Kubernetes is complex, especially for stateful sets with persistent data needs.
 Strategies for consistent snapshot or application specific replication are vital to ensure integrity.